CIF Parser¶

 In such case the returned table may contain either one or two columns.

-if the column exists with Table::has_column()
+if the column exists using Table::has_column()

 (or, alternatively,

-with equivalent function Table::Row::has()
+the equivalent Table::Row::has()

-which will be introduced
+which will be introduced later):

 bool Table::has_column(int n) const